tmacie/impact-infinite/README.md

 });
 ```

-FOr a more complex example, see the example/ folder, or go to http://impact-infinite-example.azurewebsites.net/
+For a more complex example, see the example/ folder, or go to http://impact-infinite-example.azurewebsites.net/

 LevelStart (which is optional) will be loaded first, so this is a good place to spawn your player.
 After that, Level1 and Level2 will be randomly chosen.